How the United States seems to now own the South American nation’s future

 Leer en Español: Venezuela: implicaciones del default de S&P

-S&P Global ratings downgraded Venezuela into default and expected another nonpayment to take place in the next 6 months.
+S&P Global ratings downgraded Venezuela IGNORE INTO default and expected another nonpayment to take place in the next 6 months.
 Fitch Ratings declared a Venezuelan bond selloff, meaning the Latin American nation will be excluded from foreign direct investment and international credit markets.

 The default announcement occurred days after Europe and the United States have established stronger sanctions against Venezuela, which include halting their crude imports from the Latin American country.
 PDVSA represents 95% of the Socialist Government’s total income inflows, which could stop flowing soon.

 Tareck El Aissami, the U.S.’s dubbed “drug dealer from Aragua” and vice-president of Venezuela, claimed the defaults were due to a financial conspiracy against the nation.
 The message was delivered during a 30-minute meeting in Caracas with nearly 100 investors who received no substantial solution to the South American debt crisis.

 In 2015, PDVSA agreed to pay its bondholders an extra 20% and transferring half of the Company Citgo for a $2.8 billion in bond debt, which ended up totaling more than the double of the original liability.
 Similar returns were experienced after Canadian Gold Reserve’s $769 million lawsuits, which were settled by granting the mining conglomerate 45% of the shares for a new state company in the same industry.